leporel/DaruBot/README.md

 | Service          | Notifications     | Controls |
 | - | - | - |
 | Telegram       |  ✅      |  ✅  |

+## Development instructions

+when new feature added or bug fixed, bump it in `VERSION` file `CHANGELOG.md` contains only new features

+### Gitflow
+1. New branch from dev
+1. Merge Requests -> dev
+1. dev -> release
+1. stable release -> master